Bilalh/Gen/Readme.md

 Command completion (e.g. add to .bash_profile, .bashrc or .zshrc as appropriate):

-	  source hs/scripts/_gen.sh
+	  source <repo_path>/hs/scripts/_gen.sh

 Examples
 --------

-Add `-N` to hide the output of the  toolchain since it generally not useful.
+Add `-N` to hide the output of the toolchain since it generally not useful, It is still written to file.

-Add `-d` to specific domain depth & `-e` to specific expression depth.
+Add `-d` to specific the domain depth & `-e` to specific the expression depth.

 Add `-w <JSON-FILE>` to specific the weights in below format, anything not specified defaults to 100.